Naman1997/simple-fcos-cluster/README.md

 | [HAproxy](http://www.haproxy.org/) | Raspberry Pi |
 | [Wireguard](https://www.wireguard.com/) (Optional) | Raspberry Pi |

-In the table above, 'Client' refers to the computer that will be executing `terraform apply` to create the cluster.
-The 'Raspberry Pi' can be replaced with a VM or a LXC container.
+In the table above, `Client` refers to the computer that will be executing `terraform apply` to create the cluster.
+The `Raspberry Pi` can be replaced with a VM or a LXC container.

 ## One-time Configuration